Graduate Teacher Certificate (GTC)

 Graduate Teacher Celebration

 The annual Purdue University Graduate Teacher Celebration recognizes students who successfully complete the GTC requirements by April 1 of any given year.
-The GTC program helps graduate students realize growth and satisfaction by conscientiously and systematically fulfilling their teaching responsibilities.
-It is also designed to assist them by providing assessment and documentation for career purposes.
+The teaching certificate program helps graduate students realize growth and satisfaction by providing teaching and mentoring experiences and instructional development that can be assessed and documented for career purposes.
+A certificate will be awarded to those graduate students who successfully complete the GTC program.